ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 ## HP Omnigo

 I have a couple of omnigo's These are neat.
 They're DOS machines that run GEOS, and have a touch screen.
 I'll keep one.
 I'll keep all of them if I can figure out a way to make them useful, but so far I haven't made them useful.
+No accessories.

-$50, free shipping in the US.
+$55 shipped in the US

 ## Palm Pilots